Description

 Risk and Exploitability

-Although a CVSS score is not listed, the defect allows an attacker with the ability to write files to the underlying ext4 volume to cause subtle metadata corruption.
+With a CVSS score of 7.0, the defect allows an attacker with the ability to write files to the underlying ext4 volume to cause subtle metadata corruption.
 The EPSS score is not available and the issue is not listed in the CISA KEV catalog, suggesting limited public exploitation data at the time of reporting.
 Nonetheless, the bug can be triggered by normal file write operations (including DIO writes) and can cause denial‑of‑service or data integrity problems if not addressed.

 Remediation